MrJPGames/WayFarerPlus/README.md

 - Quick Submit Button, one click to submit and continue to next review
 - Space bar can be used to submit review and go to next while using keyboard controls (with or without Quick Submit button on)
 - Better module loading, also fixes some Firefox only bugs.
-- Transparent pin, location pin can be made transparent and will become invisable on hover.
+- Transparent pin, location pin can be made transparent and will become invisible on hover.
 Useful to see if the Wayspot is on the satellite underneath the pin.
 - Ingress Recon Badge progress now displayed on profile (If extended profile stats are on AND ingress account is turned on)
-- Extended profile is now customizable: Off, Aproximation and Facts Only.
-Aproximation can only be used if you have always had your agreements count towards upgrades.
+- Extended profile is now customizable: Off, Approximation and Facts Only.
+Approximation can only be used if you have always had your agreements count towards upgrades.
 Facts only uses data that is accurate even if some of your agreements did not count towards upgrades and off disables the extend stats feature.
 - Some fixes for bugs and glitches

 1.9.3: